RichardLitt/birdinginvermont.com/public/subspecies/hofi.md

 <iframe width="640" height="518" src="https://macaulaylibrary.org/asset/277532211/embed/640" frameborder="0" allowfullscreen style="width:640px;max-width:100%;"></iframe>

 The House Finch is an introduced bird to Vermont, first breeding here in 1976 (Renfrew 2013).
 All introduced birds are from the same subspecies, _Haemorhous mexicanus frontalis_.
 This makes identification within the state rather simple.
-However, it is difficult to distringuish the House Finch from other subspecies based on qualities other than range.
+However, it is difficult to distinguish the House Finch from other subspecies based on qualities other than range.
 The House Finch has many subspecies - 11 are currently recognized by Birds of the World (Badyaevm, Belloni, and Hill 2020).

 On eBird, all of the House Finch subspecies are lumped into a single grouping, House Finch (Common).
 However, there is one other grouping - House Finch (McGregor).
 This subspecies used to live on a couple of islands off of the coast of Baja.
 It is now extinct, and there are no observations for it on eBird, which makes the grouping seem somewhat arbitrary.